European Traveler

 Departures are available several times per day from Paris Montparnasse station on the TGV trains towards Rennes or Dol de Bretagne with the connecting bus for Mont Saint Michel departing a few minutes after train arrivals.
 Traveling times are as quick as three hours with the train ride around two hours and the connecting bus (autocar) taking around an hour.
 The cheaper Inter-City trains with bus combinations take over four hours.

-French train tickets are available for print at home from the official English websites of French Railways – Oui.SNCF and RailEurope (USA & Rest of the World), or from the often much simpler to use Trainline or Omio.
+French train tickets are available from the official English websites of French Railways – Oui.SNCF and RailEurope (USA & Rest of the World), or from the often much simpler to use Trainline or Omio.

 How to Buy French Train Tickets Online

 SNCF has several official websites: Oui.SNCF is the main site but visitors may be passed on to other SNCF sub-sites with many non-European-based users ending up at RailEurope sites that often sell only long-distance train tickets.
-Trainline and Omio are generally a lot easier to use and may include searches for competing buses, such as Flixbus, that are price and time competitive with trains on some popular routes.
-Try Ouigo (French only) for low-cost TGV trains.
+Trainline and Omio are generally a lot easier to use and may include searches for competing buses, such as Flixbus, that are price and time-competitive with trains on some popular routes.
+Try Ouigo for low-cost TGV trains — very good deals are available at quiet times and inconvenient hours.

 Day-Trips from Paris to Le Mont St Michel

-Full day-trips are often available from Paris to Le Mont St Michel but availability depends on the season.
-These day-trips generally include transportation by bus from Paris to Le Mont St Michel and admission to the Abbey with a guided tour, or audio guide and some may include further options en route.
+Day trips are often available from Paris and towns in Normany to Le Mont St Michel but availability depends on the season.
+These day trips generally include transportation by bus from Paris to Le Mont St Michel and admission to the Abbey with a guided tour, or audio guide, and some may include further options en route.
+Multiple-day tours may add more value and several further highlights such as the chateaux in the Loire valley.

 Local Public Transportation at Mont St Michel